 Start by finding books on topics or genres they love.
 The right book can make all the difference.
 What do they love?
 Lego, horses, funny characters, strong male or female leads or comic book characters?
 Make sure it’s in a format that’s manageable and enjoyable for them.
 If that means starting out with comic books then so be it.
 Praise them for reading, regardless of what they read.
 You can try building on this love of comics and offer books based on a similar, illustrated format that might also appeal to them (Diary of a Wimpy Kid, The 13 Storey Tree House).
 Discovering a favourite character or an author can help motivate your child to read.
 You can also get magazines on a variety of topics from the library or borrow them from your child’s school.
-While it’s important to read a variety of different book genres, instilling a love, or at least building up their enjoyment of reading, is what needs to come first.
 Find books that matter to your child, that they can connect with and get excited about.

 Make reading a fun and enjoyable experience.
 Let their imagination soar as they discover new characters, new facts, or new places.
 There are plenty of books that are funny and will allow you to be silly together, to help your child realise that reading can be fun.
 Maybe they can read with a fun uncle or an older friend, laugh together over funny books.
 Helping your child think of reading as something that can actually be fun can be a good motivator.